-Theatrical publishers—shops with names like West, Jameson, and Hodgson—dispatched multiple artists to the opening each new production.
+Theatrical publishers—shops with names like West, Jameson, and Hodgson—dispatched multiple artists to the opening of each new production.
 One artist would hastily sketch the actors, mimicking their theatrical poses; another would draw the scenery, producing backdrops and wings.
 A writer hastily annotated the script to show where and how action occurred.
-The team turned over their drawings to the printer, who prepared sheets depicting the actors and scenery and a tiny booklet of script.
+The team turned over their drawings to the printer, who prepared sheets depicting the actors, scenery, and a tiny booklet of script.

-A toy theatre was quite small—the stages were about 6 ½ inches wide, roughly the width of a 1950s-era black-and-white TV screen.
-The tiny actors were sold on individual papers sheets somewhere around 9 ½” x” 7 1/2”—each sheet containing as many as four “actors,” who might be different characters or simply the same actor in a different theatrical pose: defiance, devotion, or despair, as different moments in the script demanded.
+A toy theatre was quite small—the stages were about 6.5 inches wide, roughly the width of a 1950s-era, black-and-white TV screen.
+The tiny actors were sold on individual papers sheets somewhere around 9.5 by 7.5 inches—each sheet containing as many as four “actors,” who might be different characters or simply the same actor in different theatrical poses: defiance, devotion, or despair, as different moments in the script demanded.
 Each “actor” was cut out, pasted onto a card, and fastened to special wire slides that would allow the “performer” to slide them on and offstage through grooves in the wooden base.
 Convention called for the performer to wiggle the “actor” back and forth as he (or a friend) uttered the lines, varying his or her voice as different characters required.
 Tiny oil lamps provided authentic theatrical lighting.

 A typical theatre—such as “Pollock’s Regency,” which is sold now in a large booklet along with scenes, script, and “actors” for “Sleeping Beauty”—included a colorful proscenium, complete with a painted orchestra beneath the stage; a paper curtain; a stage floor, wings, and a back wall.
 An individual play will offer one or two scene backdrops, to be slipped in against the back wall.

-Some plays are more elaborate—one, called “Jack Sheppard,” contains 64 pages of script.
-Another favorite was “The Miller and His Men,” based on an 1813 production at the Covent Garden; the young Winston Churchill treasured this classic because it ended with the explosion of a tiny wad of gunpowder (which sometimes set fire to the entire theatre, though usually with no loss of full-sized human life).
+Some plays are more elaborate.
+One, called “Jack Sheppard,” contains 64 pages of script.
+Another favorite was “The Miller and His Men,” based on an 1813 production at Covent Garden; the young Winston Churchill treasured this classic because it ended with the explosion of a tiny wad of gunpowder (which sometimes set fire to the entire theatre, though usually with no loss of full-sized human life).

 Instead, the charm of toy theatre for many was simply the chance to be connected to a real play, and a real cast, and to the glamorous rococo world that was the Victorian stage.

 Like that theatre itself, toy theatre’s great days were winding down by 1870.
 By 1884, only Webb and Pollock, friendly rivals, remained in the business, and Stevenson’s essay warned of the art form’s imminent disappearance.
-Benjamin Pollock, however, kept his shop afloat until his death at 80 in 1936.
-A few years later, the family sold their shop and stock to an Irish bookseller named Alan Keen.
+Benjamin Pollock, however, kept his shop afloat until his death, at age 80, in 1936.
+A few years later, the family sold the shop and stock to an Irish bookseller named Alan Keen.
 (Among his other schemes, Keen convinced film producer J. Arthur Rank to commission a toy theatre of Laurence Olivier’s 1948 famous film of “Hamlet,” complete with five changes of scene and two plates of characters printed in color.)

 So she did, and created the first incarnation of the Toy Museum.

 Fawdry was, by all accounts, a magnetic personality.
-She attracted children still fascinated by the tiny actors and scenes and recruited them as helpers.
-Among these protégées was Louise Heard, who now manages the Toyshop in Covent Garden.
+She attracted children still fascinated by the tiny actors and scenes, and recruited them as helpers.
+Among these protégées was Louise Heard, who now manages Benjamin Pollock’s Toyshop in Covent Garden.
 The store sells copies of original Victorian theatres and plays, and also produces and sells entire new theatre sets, including a moody 2014 evocation of Hans Christian Andersen’s “The Snow Queen” by noted illustrator Kate Baylay.